metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_topology_v1_manifest.md

 - `properties` (Map of String)
 - `relationships` (Attributes List) (see [below for nested schema](#nestedatt--spec--components--relationships))
 - `selectors` (Attributes List) Lookup and associcate other components with this component (see [below for nested schema](#nestedatt--spec--components--selectors))
-- `status_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a componentbased on the summary.
+- `status_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a component based on the summary.
 - `summary` (Attributes) Summary is the health, incidents, insights & check summary (see [below for nested schema](#nestedatt--spec--components--summary))
 - `tooltip` (String)
 - `type` (String) The type of component, e.g. service, API, website, library, database, etc.